ptrkrysik/gr-gsm/README.md

 Thanks
 ======
-The work would be possible without efforts made by many people to build knowledge of GSM.
+The *gr-gsm* wouldn't be possible without efforts made by many people to build knowledge of GSM.

 The most important ancestor of *gr-gsm* (and *gsm-receiver* of *Airprobe* project) was *gsm-tvoid* written by Tvoid.